 The year 1952 was one of transition in women's fashions.
 The silhouette was in the process of slimming and softening: the full-blown skirts over crinolines, petticoats and stiffened linings began to narrow down; the stiff taffeta, faille, alpaca and starched cottons of 1950–51 were replaced by more supple silks such as crepe, barathea and chiffon.
 Hard-finished wools gave way to spongy tweeds, sheer wools and jersey.

 The full skirt remained popular with young girls, but they also welcomed the "siren sheath" for both day and evening wear.
 This was not the shapeless bag of the 1920s; it outlined the figure closely from bosom to hipline.
 The waistline area was often indented with a wide cummerbund, satin sash or elastic belt or gored in to a princess line without a belt.
-The nipped waistline in suits and the tiny cinched waist in dresses relaxed and deepened into the long curve of the hourglass torso.
+The nipped waistline in suits and the tiny cinched waist in dresses relaxed and deepened into the long curve of the hourglass torso.1952 girdle.

 Skirt shapes kept to a smooth molded hipline but often flared out below in pleats, "morning glory" gores or trumpet flounces.
 There were many all-over pleated dresses and by new processes the pleating was rendered permanent, crease-resistant and often washable.
 Hemlines were on the downward trend, dropping about one inch a season.

 In the second half of the year, the silhouette assumed bulk at the top and suits and coats lost their form-fitting shape.
 The concave front, "spoon back" and the straight cardigan replaced the fitted jacket.
 Coats narrowed from "tents" to "columns."